 The Title IX Coordinator will select a trained internal or external Investigator or a two- person investigative team, (which may include a combination of one internal and one external Investigator) (the "Investigator") to conduct a reasonable, impartial, and prompt investigation of the complaint ("Investigation").
 The Title IX Coordinator will notify the parties, in writing, of the name of the Investigator within three (3) business days of the Investigator's selection.
 Both parties will have three (3) business days to object to the Investigator's selection on the basis of bias or conflict of interest.
-If either of the parties objects, the Title IX Coordinator or other College Administrator if the objection is against the Title IX Coordinator, will evaluate whether the objection is substantiated.
+If either of the parties objects, the Title IX Coordinator, will evaluate whether the objection is substantiated.
 The Title IX Coordinator will remove and replace any Investigator the Title IX Coordinator finds to have a bias or conflict of interest against either party.